gjohns03/AT-Web/at_web_offering/develop.md

 3. Enable AT required modules/AT Feature
 4. Inject AT CSS
 5. Configure CKEditor
+6. Configure IMCE
-6. Create login redirect to keep users out of administrative view
+7. Create login redirect to keep users out of administrative view
-7. Add Users through Gateway
+8. Add Users through Gateway
-8. Update Permissions
+9. Update Permissions
-9. Use AT Base Demo site or features for approved views
+10. Use AT Base Demo site or features for approved views

 ###Enter Site Name and Web Contact

 1. Configuration > System > SF State Theme Settings
 2. Update "Site name" with the name of the department/unit.
 3. Update the "Web contact email" with the email address of the department/unit.